 - Get closer with dad by planning a day that’s focused on activities and showing an interest in his interests during conversations.

 Father’s Day is all about Dad—showing him just how special he is and how much of an impact he’s made on your life.
 Whether you connect with him by reminiscing about old family memories or taking the day to create new ones, Father’s Day is the perfect time to reflect on your connection with your dad.
-So celebrate this Father’s day with a unique overview of the connection between father and child.
+So take time this Father’s day to consider the unique connection between father and child.
 You may find you have more to thank Dad for than you realized!

 Father-Child Relationships and Brain Chemistry

 Scientists now know that becoming a dad triggers enormous chemical changes in the brain, as fathers adjust to taking on their new roles as caretakers and nurturers.
 It’s a far cry from the chemical concoction coursing through them in their earlier years, though.
 The high testosterone levels that helped encourage them to find a partner and compete with other males aren’t as useful when it comes to raising children.